zenodeapp/genesis-cronos/README.md

 ### Usage

-- Initialization (generates a new key)
+- Initialization (new validators; generates a new key)

    `sh genesisd.sh init $YOUR_NEW_NODE_NAME`

-- Upgrading (for if you already have an existing .genesisd folder and configuration)
+- Upgrading (existing validators; you already have an existing .genesisd folder and configuration)

    `sh genesisd.sh upgrade`